Go to

 Just how effective are progestin-only pills?
 Well, mini pills are highly effective, even when not taken perfectly.
 “Perfect use” describes remembering to take them every day, at the right time, and never missing a single pill.
 If you use the mini pill perfectly, you’ll have over 99% protection from pregnancy.

-With “typical use,” which takes into account the average use of the mini pill including missed pills and incorrect timings, it still remains around 91% effective.
+With “typical use,” which takes into account the average use of the mini pill including missed pills and incorrect timings, it still remains around 93% effective.
+Although more recent studies suggest that it can be around 98% effective even with typical use.

-If you do forget to take a pill, but you remember within your three hour efficacy window, take it as soon as you remember and then take your next pill at the regular time.
+If you do forget to take a pill, but you remember within your three or 24 hour window (depending on the type of pill you’re using) – take it as soon as you remember and then take your next pill at the regular time.
 This should not impact your protection.

-If you forget to take a pill and it’s been longer than three hours, you will no longer be protected from pregnancy.
+If you forget to take a pill and it’s been longer than your three or 24 hour window, you will no longer be protected from pregnancy.
 Regardless of how many pills you’ve missed, take one pill as soon as you remember you missed a dose.
 Take the next pill at the usual time; this might mean taking two pills in a single day.
 Then resume taking your daily pills at the same time each day.
 Use condoms when having sex for the next two days as your protection builds back up.

 You may need emergency contraception if you had sex after missing a pill.
 Emergency contraception like the “morning-after pill” needs to be taken within a specific window of time, so be sure to read the directions and speak to your doctor if you have questions.